ChainSafe/forest/README.md

 Note that if a token is not present in the FULLNODE_API_INFO env variable, the colon is removed.

-Forest developers will prepend this variable to cli commands over using `export` on Linux or its equivelant on Windows.
+Forest developers will prepend this variable to CLI commands over using `export` on Linux or its equivalant on Windows.
 This will look like the following:

 ```
 FULLNODE_API_INFO="..." forest auth api-info -p admin